How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 In this article, we’re going to look at multiple ways you can use a ‘name your price’ approach in a WooCommerce single product, including:

-- Implementing a straightforward WooCommerce name your price method (also called product open pricing)
+- Implementing a straightforward price for WooCommerce products using a name your price method (also called product open pricing)

 - Adding WooCommerce donation options to a product